How to Become a Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner

 The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) offers the National Certification Examination (NCE).
 Certified registered nurse anesthetists (CRNAs) must recertify every 2 years, which includes 40 hours of continuing education.

-The American Midwifery Certification Board offers the Certified Nurse-Midwife and Certified Midwife designations.
-Individuals with these designations must recertify every 5 years.
+The American Midwifery Certification Board offers the Certified Nurse-Midwife (CNM).
+Individuals with this designation must recertify every 5 years.

 There are a number of certification exams for nurse practitioners because of the large number of populations NPs may work with and the number of specialty areas in which they may practice.
 Certifications are available from a number of professional organizations, including the American Nurses Credentialing Center and the Pediatric Nursing Certification Board.

 Critical-thinking skills.
-ARPNs must be able to assess changes in a patient’s health, quickly determining the most appropriate course of action and if a consultation with another health care professional is needed.
+APRNs must be able to assess changes in a patient’s health, quickly determine the most appropriate course of action, and decide if a consultation with another healthcare professional is needed.